OpenFAST/openfast/docs/source/testing/regression_test.rst

 The automated regression test writes new files only into the build directory.
 Specifically, all locally generated solutions are located in the corresponding glue-code or module within ``openfast/build/reg_tests``.
-The baseline solutions contained in ``openfast/reg_tests/r-test`` are strictly read not modified by the automated process.
+The baseline solutions contained in ``openfast/reg_tests/r-test`` are strictly read and are not modified by the automated process.

 .. _regression_test_example:

 Regression test examples
 ------------------------
-The following examples illustrate methods of running the regression tests.
+The following examples illustrate methods of running the regression tests on Unix-based systems.
+However, similar procedures can be used on Windows with CMake and CTest.
+An alternate method of running the regression tests on Windows is given in :ref:`reg_test_windows`.

 Compile OpenFAST and execute with CTest
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~